tpadoan/TCWB/README.md

 }
 ```

-The set of *places* is just an array of object identified by an ID which must be a unique number.
+The set of *places* is just an array of items identified by an ID which must be a unique number.

 Similarly the set of *transitions* is also an array.
 Each transition has four fields:
 * a numeric unique ID;